AbstractSDK/cw-orch-workshop/README.md

 # Cw-orchestrator workshop

-To make `5-*` examples work, the following env vars need to be defined :
+To make `5-*` examples work, the following env vars need to be defined:

 - `TEST_MNEMONIC`
 - `RUST_LOG`

-You can defined them in a `.env` file inside the root directory of this repo
+You can defined them in a `.env` file inside the root directory of this repo.
+See `.env.example` for an example